ekera/qunundrum/docs/pages/generate-distribution.md

 - <code>-dim-heuristic</code> adaptively sets the dimension according to a heuristic
 - <code>-dim \<dimension\></code> sets the dimension to <code>\<dimension\></code>

 The dimension specifies the resolution of the histogram.
 Must be a power of two.
-The dimension is 2^nu in paper on computing general discrete logarithms with tradeoffs.
+The dimension is 2^nu in the paper on computing general discrete logarithms with tradeoffs.
 See this reference for a description of how the histogram is constructed.